msysbio/microbetag/docs/api.md

 Once you have identified the genomes related to your NCBI Taxonomy id under study using the `ncbiTaxId-to-genomeId` route, you may get the corresponding phenotypic traits of that genome(s) using the `/phen-traits/` route and the corresponding **genome id**.

-For example, in case of *Blautia hansenii* DSM 20583 (NCBI Taxonomy id: 537007) we saw there is a genome on microbetagDB; to get its phenotypic traits we can simply run:
+For example, in case of *Blautia hansenii* DSM 20583 (NCBI Taxonomy id: 537007) we saw there is a genome on *microbetagDB*; to get its phenotypic traits we can simply run:

 ```bash
 curl -X GET https://msysbio.gbiomed.kuleuven.be/phen-traits/GCF_002222595.2